 Peppermint has anti-fungal properties and helps keeps insects like ants away.

 Mix a few drops of peppermint essential oil and water in a spray bottle, then lightly mist the inside and cut edges daily, or whenever your pumpkin is looking dry.

-Then, add vaseline and peppermint spray to complete your pumpkin’s spa treatment!
+Then, add Vaseline and peppermint spray to complete your pumpkin’s spa treatment!
 Repeat this process whenever your pumpkin is looking dull or wrinkled.

 A pumpkin will last longer when it’s kept between 55-65 degrees.

 Heat or freezing temperatures will cause your pumpkin to shrivel up almost overnight.
 So bring the pumpkin inside your garage, or store it in your refrigerator until needed.
 If you store pumpkins, you can extend the life of your carved pumpkins by simply ensuring there’s a dark place or adequate air circulation for them to enjoy.